swissquote/crafty/README.md

 the JavaScript world).

 **Crafty** is the glue that will take all these pieces we mentioned, and build you assets with the best-in-class tools.
-Working with Swissquote's Frontend Guidelines as well.
+Working with Swissquote's JavaScript and CSS Guidelines as well.

 Everything bundled in a way that `mvn clean install` will build your assets like you would expect with pure Java plugins.